ericdasse28/credit-default-prediction/README.md

 3. Log transformation of features with a large distribution (`person_income`, `loan_amnt`)
 4. Min-max scaling of the numerical features

+### Model validation

+At this step, we perform a 5-fold cross-validation of the model on the training data.
+The goal is to enhance our idea of how the model performs on unseen data.

+The following metrics are computed:

+- Average model accuracy on the folds
+- Average precision
+- Average recall

 ## Testing the pipeline

 TODO